School Psychology Programs

 Required Application Materials:

-• Official transcripts from all undergraduate and graduate coursework
+• Official transcript(s) of all undergraduate and graduate coursework

 • Three letters of recommendation